2018 FA Cup final: Background

-Ray Wilkins (pictured in 2008), who had played for both Chelsea and Manchester United.

 The 2018 final was the last match of the 2017–18 FA Cup and the 137th final of the FA Cup, the world's oldest football cup competition.
 This was Chelsea's thirteenth FA Cup final, having last progressed to the final the previous season where they lost 2–1 to Arsenal.
 Chelsea had won the cup on seven occasions, the most recent being in the 2012 FA Cup Final where they defeated Liverpool 2–1.
 Manchester United had featured in nineteen finals prior to 2018: their most recent appearance was in the 2016 final when they needed extra time to beat Crystal Palace 2–1.
 The 2018 final was the third to see Manchester United and Chelsea face one another: United won the 1994 FA Cup Final 4–0 while Chelsea were 1–0 winners in the 2007 final.
 In the two meetings between the clubs during the 2017–18 Premier League, Chelsea won 1–0 at Stamford Bridge in November 2017 while Manchester United won 2–1 at Old Trafford the following February.
 The season ended with Manchester United in second place, and Chelsea fifth, eleven points behind.

+Ray Wilkins (pictured in 2008), who had played for both Chelsea and Manchester United.
+He had FA Cup success with both teams, as a player for United and then a coach for Chelsea.

 Tributes for former Chelsea and Manchester United midfielder Ray Wilkins, who died on 4 April, were held before the match on the hoardings and the screens in the stadium, as well as a feature in the matchday programme.
 Wilkins won the FA Cup with both sides; in the 1983 final for United, (Note: Manchester United won the 1983 FA Cup Final after a replay; Wilkins scored in the first match.) and three times as assistant manager of Chelsea – in the 2000, 2009 and 2010 finals.
 The traditional performance of the hymn, "Abide with Me" was performed by the choir of the Royal Air Force and 14 individual fans of 14 different clubs with a flypast by three Royal Air Force Typhoons.
 The national anthem, "God Save the Queen", was sung by soprano Emily Haig who also performed it at the 2018 FA Women's Cup Final.